tiprankstipranks

 Regulation - Risk 1

 Some of the services we provide for our healthcare, financial services, gaming, and other highly regulated clients require for some of our legal entities, directors and officers of these entities, and employees who perform the services to be licensed by authorities that oversee these regulated activities.
-These licensing requirements vary among jurisdictions where we provide services; and the ongoing compliance requirements to maintain and renew these licenses also varies and change often.
+These licensing requirements vary among jurisdictions where we provide services; and the ongoing compliance requirements to maintain and renew these licenses also change often.
 Our ability to maintain these licenses and to comply with various evolving regulations that underpin the licensing requirements depends on many factors, not all of which we control; and the cost of this compliance can be significant.
 Failure to comply with all regulations in one jurisdiction may impact our licensing status with regulators in other jurisdictions.
 Our ability to secure and maintain these licenses and to do so timely cannot always be assured and depends on many factors, some of which we cannot control.
-If we are unable to maintain these licenses, if we fail to comply with ever evolving regulations in all the jurisdictions where we deliver regulated services, or if we are unable to meet the regulatory requirements, we may lose significant business opportunities or breach ongoing contractual obligations, which could have material advice impact on our results of operations.
+If we are unable to maintain these licenses, if we fail to comply with ever evolving regulations in all the jurisdictions where we deliver regulated services, or if we are unable to meet the regulatory requirements, we may lose significant business opportunities or breach ongoing contractual obligations, which could have material adverse impact on our results of operations.

 Regulation - Risk 2